RandyPatterson/AOAI_Student/Challenge-05.md

 ## Success Criteria

-1. Verify that you deployed the text-embedding-ada-002 Text Embedding model in Azure AI Studio
+1. Verify that you deployed the text-embedding-ada-002 Text Embedding model in Azure OpenAI Studio
 1. Verify that you deployed an AI Search Index and imported the Contoso Handbook PDF
 1. Verify that the Chatbot is able to answer questions about the Contoso Handbook